 “A bubble is an economic cycle characterized by rapid escalation of asset prices followed by a contraction.
 It is created by a surge in asset prices unwarranted by the fundamentals of the asset and driven by exuberant market behavior.
 When no more investors are willing to buy at the elevated price, a massive selloff occurs, causing the bubble to deflate.“

-However, I don’t believe that the contraction to be associated with this bubble will be that large and I especially don’t believe that investors who have been conservative (as conservative as you can be when investing in a volatile asset class, that is) will be hit too badly, if at all.
-Over the past weekend, we saw a hit to basically every crypto currency when China unilaterally banned ICOs, however, as many noted on Twitter, it only (temporarily) erased gains from the previous week or month.
+However, I don’t believe this bubble's contraction will be that large.
+I especially don’t believe that investors who have been conservative (as conservative as you can be when investing in a volatile asset class, that is) will be hit too badly, if at all.
+Over the past weekend, we saw a hit to basically every crypto when China unilaterally banned ICOs.
+However, as many noted on Twitter, it only (temporarily) erased gains from the previous week / month.
 If you are an investor who heard from your friends how much money they made over the past year in cryptos and then decide to plunge a large % of your personal wealth into cryptos, you are signing on for a lot of risks.
-If you have been conservatively investing early-on in projects over time, you will probably be in a good place, even if there is a bursting of this bubble.
-I say that because, for many ICO/Pre-ICO investments, you can invest at 20% - 50% of what the token actually starts trading at (Olaf talks about this in regards to capped ICOs in this podcast around the 39:45 mark).
-An example being 0x (ZRX token) which priced it’s (effectively 2x capped) ICO at ~$0.05, peaked a couple days after listing at $0.50 (10x) and now sits comfortably around $0.25 (5x).
-For investors in 0x to lose money, the token would have to effectively hit 0.
-For many investors (myself included) who tends to only invest at this super early stage, you are playing in an unfair game that has (effectively) unlimited upside and minimal downside (you can lose nothing but your initial investment).
+If you have been conservatively investing early on in projects over time, you will probably be in a good place (even if this runup deflates).

 Or as this chart points out:

-My other conclusion, that I am still thinking through, is why does this bubble ever have to burst?
-Of course, projects will fail (and that will be a great thing when the scammy ones do), but the idea that the whole market will fall all at once (or that Bitcoin will tank and bring the whole ship down with it) seems unlikely.
-It’s easy to compare the crypto currency market to other historical asset crises, but cryptocurrencies are different than any other asset class before them and in turn, might not follow the same overall rise and fall trajectory.
-Compared to other assets, crypto currencies are global, by default, and in turn, have a lot of parties (who would not normally deal with each other) all rooting for the same (or similar) outcomes.
+My other conclusion – which I am still thinking through – is why does this bubble ever have to burst?
+Of course, projects will fail (and that will be a great thing when the scammy ones do), but the idea that the whole market will fall all at once or that Bitcoin will tank and bring the whole ship down with it seems unlikely.
+It’s easy to compare the cryptocurrency market to other historical asset crises, but cryptocurrencies are different than any other asset class before them and in turn, might not follow the same overall rise and fall trajectory.
+Compared to other assets, cryptocurrencies are global, by default, and in turn, have a lot of parties (who would not normally deal with each other) all rooting for the same (or similar) outcomes.
 The present global success Bitcoin is feeling could be the first successful round of an iterated game between many global parties (Japanese speculators, U.S. investors and academics, and Chinese miners) in which multiple currencies and blockchains will flourish.

 Time will tell on this one, but avoiding the markets altogether right now, is a mistake.